davidalexisnyt/awsutil/README.md

     ...
 ```

 We're going to work quite a bit with the `i-0c15ff251abee847f` instance, so let's set it as our default.
-The overriding theme of `awsutil` is automatically making our lives easier.
+The overriding theme of `awsdo` is automatically making our lives easier.
 In this case, the `instances` command sees that there is a single EC2 instance matching our query, so it automatically saves the instance info and sets it as our default for commands where we need to use the instance (like the `terminal` command we'll talk about next).

 However, if our `instances` query returns more than one EC2 instance, we'll need to specify the instance ID (just once) when we want to connect to it.

-> NOTE: You should notice a new file called `awsutil_config.json` in the same location as the `awsutil` executable after running the commands we've gone over so far.
-Take a look at the file if you're curious to see how `awsutil` keeps track of things.
+> NOTE: You should notice a new file called `awsdo_config.json` in the same location as the `awsdo` executable after running the commands we've gone over so far.
+Take a look at the file if you're curious to see how `awsdo` keeps track of things.

 ### Launching an SSM terminal session